sarmadsaleem/bcgdv-transport-app/README.md

 For brevity reasons, following decisions have been made while most production ready alternatives have been listed down as well.

-- CSVs are being used as persistence layer, while in production this must be replace with SQL/NoSQL layer to allow for better performance and data management
+- CSVs are being used as persistence layer, while in production this must be replaced with SQL/NoSQL layer to allow for battle tested performance and data management
-- As far as the spec is concerned, nears stop wasn't required.
+- As far as the spec is concerned, nearest stop wasn't required.
 However can be calculated just as easily using distance formula

 ## Getting start